smatechnologies/opcon-advanced-training/docs/Multi Instance Background.md

   * Less Setup
   * Less Maintenance
 * Marking the **Multi Instance** checkbox is the only requirement.
-* Each instance of a Schedule or Job is uniquily named during build time so that multiple versions are allowed.
+* Each instance of a Schedule or Job is uniquely named during build time so that multiple versions are allowed.

-### Scheule Definition
+### Schedule Definition

 ![](../static/imgadvanced/checkbox_SM.png)